Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Slider.md

 # Slider

-A slider enables you to select a value from a continuous or discrete range of values by moving the slider thumb.
+A Slider enables you to select a value from a continuous or discrete range of values by moving the Slider thumb.

 Sliders are classified into a horizontal type and a vertical type, depending on their orientation, and the number of sliders that are adjusted simultaneously.

-Using a slider you can adjust the steps or strength of settings, such as brightness and contrast.
+Using a Slider you can adjust the steps or strength of settings, such as brightness and contrast.

 ![Slider](./media/slider.png) ![Slider](./media/slider2.png)

 ## Create with property

-To create a slider using property, follow these steps:
+To create a Slider using property, follow these steps:

-1. Create slider using the default constructor:
+1. Create Slider using the default constructor:

     ```cs
     utilityBasicSlider = new Slider();
     ```

-2. Set the slider property:
+2. Set the Slider property:

     ```cs
     utilityBasicSlider.TrackThickness = 4;